kristinca/FFR/README.md

 # Physics of Fission Reactors

-Some code for my Physics of Fission Reactors model analysis reports
+An attempt for numerically solving my Physics of Fission Reactors model analysis problems.